PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 ## Which  Emacs?

-I am running cygwin version 2.897 (64-bit) on Windows 10.
+I am running `cygwin` version 2.897 (64-bit) on Windows 10.

-I use the emacs-w32 package in cygwin.
+I use the `emacs-w32` package in `cygwin`.
 As I understand it this is emacs compiled for the win 32 api, and so it is using the native UI.
 Importantly, it supports the ANSI term.

 I went with the latest version (November 2019), that is 26.3.
-The packages to download are emacs-w32 and emacs-common.
+The packages to download are `emacs-w32` and `emacs-common`.

 ## Setting up the `.emacs.d` directory

 My personal copy of this directory, partially equipped, is part of this repository.

+For some weird reason `s.el` is needed but not found in some default location.
+To cover this case  I have included `s.el` in my `.emacs.d/lisp` directory.

+The `.emacs.d/plugins` directory also includes a copy of the `yasnippet` package.

 ### The `init.el` file